How to Plant, Grow and Harvest Blackberries and Raspberries

 For most raspberries and blackberries, fruits only grow on canes in their second (last) year of life.
-A few types produce a small crop of fall berries in their first year, but the big harvest comes in summer from the two-year-old canes.
+A few types produce a small crop of fall berries in their first year, but the big harvest comes in summer from the 2-year-old canes.

 When choosing berries, look for types suited to the climate in your location.
 Cold hardiness — the plant's ability to withstand cold temperatures — is important, because the buds that produce your berries' flowers and fruit must be tough enough to withstand your winters.
 In warmer climates, you need varieties that can tolerate moderate winter temperatures and still produce big harvests.
 Your local nurseries can help with information about what types are best for you.

 Size is also a consideration.
 Some caneberries easily grow 7 to 8 feet tall or more, and raspberries can spread underground and show up where you least expect them.
-However, the new compact berry varieties, with names like Raspberry Shortcake raspberry and Baby Cakes blackberry, grow just 3 to 4 feet tall, but deliver full-size, full-flavor raspberries and blackberries.
-They're perfect for large containers.
+However, modern compact berry varieties, such as Raspberry Shortcake raspberry and Baby Cakes blackberry, grow just 3 to 4 feet tall.
+But they deliver full-size, full-flavor raspberries and blackberries.
+They're perfect for growing in large containers.
 Also, their canes are often thornless, unlike most caneberries.
-That's an important consideration, especially if kids play nearby.
+That's an important consideration, especially if kids or pets play nearby.

 Raspberries come in several colors, including black, purple and yellow.
 If you're unsure if your favorite berry is a black raspberry or a blackberry, you can tell by the shape of its fruit.
 When ripe, raspberries separate from their core and look like hollow caps.
 Blackberries keep their core intact.

-Feed them in early spring with a balanced plant food, containing essential nutrients, such as Pennington UltraGreen All Purpose Plant Food 10-10-10.
-Give them a second feeding about 12-16 weeks later, and they'll stay well-fed.
+Feed raspberry and blackberry bushes in early spring with a balanced plant food containing essential nutrients, such as Pennington UltraGreen All Purpose Plant Food 10-10-10.
+Give them a second feeding 12 to 16 weeks later, and they'll stay well fed.